Don't allow train, air services in TN till May 31: CM to PM

 "We know from media that regular train service to Chennai (from Delhi) and from Chennai will commence from May 12.
-As the positive cases in Chennai are showing an increasing trend,dont permit train service up to 31.5.2020, in my state," Palaniswami told Modi.
-"I request you not to begin regular air services till 31.5.2020," the release quoted the Chief Minister as having further said.
+As the positive cases in Chennai are showing an increasing trend, don't permit train services up to 31.5.2020, in my state," the chief minister told Modi.
+"I request you not to begin regular air services till 31.5.2020," the release quoted Palaniswami as having further said.

 - READ MORE ON: